 My approach continues to evolve.
 I am a life-long learner expanding my knowledge to ensure that the care I can offer is based on best practice.
 I take a holistic and integrated approach, with a focus on early identification and prevention.
 Strengthening the parent-infant relationship is a particular interest.
 There is pure magic in the simplicity of getting down on the floor with parents and their infants, supporting them to experience joy, playfulness and understanding in their relationship – sometimes for the very first time.

 I try to understand each parent as unique, and tailor my approach accordingly.
-My goal is to first optimise wellbeing through nutrition and stress reduction practices such as mindfulness and exercise.
+My goal is to first optimise wellbeing recommending nutrition and stress reduction practices such as mindfulness and exercise.
 I also offer a range of psychotherapies including EMDR an evidenced based trauma therapy and when required, medication management.

-Away from work, I attend to my own wellbeing through regular yoga practice, mindfulness and a wholefood approach to nutrition.
-Giving back is important to me so I volunteer my time as an Incubate Foundation mentor for African- Australian University students.
+Away from work, I attend to my own wellbeing through yoga, mindfulness and a wholefood approach to nutrition.
+Giving back is important to me.
+I volunteer on boards including Incubate Foundation supporting African- Australian University students.

-Finally but fundamentally, I am a mother of two, a wife of one and a sister, cousin and aunt of many.
+Finally but fundamentally, I am a mother of two and a sister, niece, cousin and aunt of many.
 I take great joy in exploring the world with my family – in the snow, water, savannah and rainforests.

 It is with great anticipation and pride that along with Lucinda, we introduce GLOW to the perinatal and infant emotional health landscape.
 Welcome to GLOW!